nasa/cumulus-api/content/granules.md

 ## Bulk Delete

 Bulk delete the provided granules.
-Granules can be sent as a list of IDs or as an Elasticsearch query to the Metrics' Elasticsearch.
+Granules can be specified either as a list of IDs, a granule inventory report name, an S3 URI of a file containing granule IDs, or as an Elasticsearch query and index to the Metrics Elasticsearch.

+Exactly one of granules, query, granuleInventoryReportName, or s3GranuleIdInputFile must be provided.
+Granule Inventory reports can be created using the [Reconciliation Reports endpoint](#create-reconciliation-report).

 Overview of the request fields:

-Note: Exactly one of granules, query, granuleInventoryReportName, or s3GranuleIdInputFile must be provided.

 | Field | Required | Value | Description |
 | --- | --- | --- | --- |